 As those responsible for the leadership and direction of the Council.
-It is imperative that the Corporate Management Team are engaged in:
+It is imperative that ELB are engaged in:

-- o approving the internal audit charter (minimum annually); - o approving the risk based internal audit plan; - receiving communications from the Chief Internal Auditor on the internal audit activity's performance relative to its plan and other matters; - making appropriate enquiries of management and the Chief Internal Auditor to determine whether there are inappropriate scope and resource limitations; and - receiving the results of internal and external assessments of the quality assurance and improvement programme, including areas of nonconformance.
+- approving the internal audit charter (minimum annually); - o approving the risk based internal audit plan; - o receiving communications from the Chief Internal Auditor on the internal audit activity's performance relative to its plan and other matters; - making appropriate enquiries of management and the Chief Internal Auditor to determine whether there are inappropriate scope and resource limitations; and - o receiving the results of internal and external assessments of the quality assurance and improvement programme, including areas of non-conformance.